-Blonde Smokeshow Anna Katharina Pulls Down Jeans To Reveal Bikini Bottoms In New Instagram Photo
+Blond Smokeshow Anna Katharina Pulls Down Jeans To Reveal Bikini Bottoms In New Instagram Photo

 “Like an angel coming down from heaven,” they gushed.

 Unfortunately for all of the besotted fans in her comments, Anna Katharina is off the market.
-She’s currently in what seems like a happy relationship with model/realtor /athlete, Davey Fisher.
-He recently popped up on her Instagram page in a photo where they’re getting affectionate with one another on a boat.
-She’s wearing a pink bikini in those photos as well and it appears to be the same one that she had on on in her most recent Instagram post.
+She’s currently in what seems like a happy relationship with model, realtor, and athlete Davey Fisher.
+He recently popped up on her Instagram page in a photo where they were getting affectionate with one another on a boat.
+She was wearing a pink bikini in those photos as well, and it appears to be the same one that she wore in her most recent Instagram post.

-In another, she’s posed with her head against his shoulder as they take a photo at a restaurant.
+In another, Anna posed with her head against Davey’s shoulder as they took a photo at a restaurant.

-She makes frequent appearances on his Instagram page as well.
-In one photo they appear to be having the time of their lives as they run into the ocean together.
+Anna makes frequent appearances on Davey’s Instagram page as well.
+In one photo, they appear to be having the time of their lives as they run into the ocean together.
 In a more recent video, she’s helping him do some extreme pushups.
-In the caption, he calls her his “WCW” which is Instagram speak for “Woman Crush Wednesday.”
+In the caption, he calls her his “WCW,” which is Instagram speak for “Woman Crush Wednesday.”